 At one of the “cuves inox” I discover some isolation material.
 Julien smiles and explains:

 “Oh, that’s just something the former owner used to cool it down during the vinification process.
 We’ll use something else.”

 Plans for the future

 We head back to the house, to the temporary tasting room, and grab a glass.
 I wouldn’t have minded staying there, but Julien preferred us to go back to the living room.
 He pours himself a Pineau and I receive a very nicely balanced XO Cognac from the brother’s brand Rastignac.

 Julien’s wife tells me about their plans to set up their own gîte holiday rental.
 This might be a good idea, as agrotourism and vineyard holidays have grown in popularity lately.
 They tell me about how they make the most of the nearby town of Aubeterre, one of UNESCO’s World Heritage sites; said to be one of the most beautiful towns in France.

 I figure I like these people.
 They have big plans, stopped doing something they were not at all made for, and started something totally different.

 “Sometimes it’s also a bit hard.
 Before we lived in Paris, now in the countryside.
 You also have to make some sacrifices.
 But it’s definitely worth it.”

-Château des Plassons products are strictly made from the vineyards which are planted around the Château.
-The Cognac is aged and bottled at the Château as well.
+You can find here Château des Plassons’ products and also a list of the Rastignac range.
+All of their Cognacs are strictly produced from the vineyards which are planted around the château and the Cognac is also aged and bottled here.